stlab/better-code/better-code/src/chapter-3-errors.md

 In fact, there are platforms that actually force you to live under constraint of, you know, no early exit, right.
 So on an iPhone or iPad, for example, to save battery and keep your foreground apps responsive, the OS might kill your process anytime it's in the background.
 But it's going to make it look to the user like the the app is still running and when the user switches back, every app is supposed to complete the illusion by coming back up in the same state it was killed in.
-I can tell you that as a user, it's really jarring when you encounter an app that doesn't do that, right?
+I can tell you that as a user, it's really jarring when you encounter an app that doesn't do that correctly?
 So the point is resilience to early termination is something that you can and should design into the system.
 So Photoshop uses a variety of strategies for this, so we already we always save documents into a new file and then atomically swap that file into place only after the save succeeds.
 So we never crash, leaving some half written corrupted document on disk, right?
 We also periodically save backups so you only had Most lose the last few minutes of work, but we could be more ambitious about this, right?
 We, if we needed to tighten that up, we could maybe save a record of changes since the last fall back backup.

-OK.
+### Assertions

 Umm, so the usual mechanism that we have for terminating a program when a bug is detected is called an assertion, and traditionally it's spelled, you know something like this and this spelling comes from C and C++.
 If you're programming in in some other language, you probably have something similar and the the facility from C is pretty straightforward.
 Either it's disabled, in which case it generates no code at all, even the.